Bill Taylor’s attention-getting, audience-grabbing style and message really worked with our team. He was enjoyed by the entire audience.

 – Philips Healthcare

 Bill Taylor has encouraged a generation of executives and company-builders to think differently about change, leadership, and the new world of work.
-A spirited and hard-charging entrepreneur, Bill co-founded Fast Company, easily the most influential voice on business and innovation in the last two decades.
+A spirited and hard-charging entrepreneur, he co-founded Fast Company, easily the most influential voice on business and innovation in the last two decades.
 Fast Company chronicles the revolution in management and competition driven by technology, and profiles the mavericks and rule breakers who achieve outsize success by taking a different path.
 In less than six years, a magazine that took shape in borrowed office space in Harvard Square sold for $340 million.

 In addition to writing, Bill’s passion has always been speaking-bringing audiences groundbreaking new ideas and techniques to compete, innovate, and succeed.
 He’s also authored three bestselling books on leadership, culture, and change.
 His latest, Simply Brilliant: How Great Organizations Do Ordinary Things In Extraordinary Ways, was named “Best Strategy & Leadership Book of 2016”, by 800CEORead.
 His previous books include Practically Radical and Mavericks at Work.
 Bill created the “Under New Management” column for The New York Times and has published numerous essays and CEO interviews in the Harvard Business Review, where he now blogs regularly.